JellyRollJunior/memory-card-game/README.md

 -   Two stunning view modes!
     -   Mobile
     -   Tablet / Desktop
--   GAME: Get points by clicking on an image but don't click on any more than once!
+-   Get points by clicking on an image but don't click on any more than once!
 - Scoreboard & High Score

 ### Stack